Welcome to the Department of Surgery.

 - Please review the goals and objectives for your rotation.
 Surgical Foundations Rotation Specific Guidelines

 - Be sure to seek out your service chief at the beginning of the block to discuss your objectives for the rotation and make an appointment at the end of your block to discuss your evaluation.

 - Please find the Department of Surgery Point of Contact evaluation forms.
 It is necessary to ensure that you have two of these completed each week.
 These are a learning tool that will help complete your summative evaluation at the end of each block.
 Copies will be available in the clinic and OR lounges.
 Once completed, forward to the Surgery Postgraduate Medical Education Office.

-- If you are postcall, please contact Kim Lloyd (by phone or email) so that you can be removed from the KGH On-call schedule for the day.
-Please also ensure that you notify your service chief or surpervising attending that you will not be available for clinical duties.
+- If you are post call, you must contact Kim Lloyd and/or Sierra Slegtenhorst (by phone or email) so that we can remove you from the KGH On-call schedule for the day.
+Please also notify your supervising attending and co-residents (if applicable) that you will not be available for clinical duties.

 When beginnning a General Surgery Rotation, the following information will help to guide you through your time on service with us.

-- The call schedule and time off requests are approved by a specific Chief depending on the block.
-Any call changes must be approve by the Chief who is responsible for adminstrative duties during your block on service.
+- The call schedule and time off requests are approved by a specific Lead PGY5 Resident depending on the block.
+Any call changes must be approved by the Lead PGY5 Resident who is responsible for administrative duties during your block on service.

 - We would like to recommend that you read through the orientation document (below) before begining your rotation.
 General Surgery Rotation Guidelines for Junior Residents

 - We strongly recommend that you contact the senior on your service the day before you start in order to arrange a meeting time and location for rounds on your first day.
 If you do not have your senior's contact information please contact the Department of Surgery Postgraduate office and they will be happy to help.